oVirt/ovirt-site/source/sla/quota.html.md

 The grace in percentage of the Storage Quota the default should be configured in the vdc_options

-storage_unlimited

-boolean

-default false

-Represent whether the quota storage is unlimited for DC.

-cluster_unlimited

-boolean

-default false

-Represent whether the quota cluster is unlimited for DC.

 vcpu

 Integer

-default '0'
+null

-The number or virtual CPU's allowed in the cluster Quota.
+The global number or virtual CPU's allowed in the cluster Quota, -1 indicating unlimited vcpu, null indicates there is specific vcpu limitation.

 vram

 Integer

-default '0'
+null

-The Virtual RAM allowed in the cluster Quota.
+The global Virtual RAM allowed in the cluster Quota, -1 indicating unlimited vram, null indicates there is specific vram limitation.

 storage_limit

 BigInt

-default '0'
+null

-The storage limit in Mega bytes,
+The storage limit in Mega bytes, -1 indicating unlimited storage for DC, null indicates there is specific storage limitation.

 **quota_cluster** - Represent the clusters which are part of the Quota, The relationship of Cluster-Quota is Many-To-Many.